Thomas McKay (Australian politician)

-Thomas Sidney McKay (1 October 1909 – 5 January 2004) was a golfer, barrister and politician in New South Wales, Australia.
+Thomas Sidney McKay (1 October 1909 – 5 January 2004) was an Australian golfer, barrister and politician.

 Early life

 McKay was born in Mosman to journalist Claude Eric Ferguson McKay and Dorothy Hope née Sidney.
 He went to the Shore School before studying at the University of Sydney where he graduated with a Bachelor of Arts in 1931 and a Bachelor of Laws in 1934.
 He was an amateur golfer and on 2 August 1934 he married Odette Anita Madeline Lefebvre, who was also a golf champion, having won the NSW State championship in 1931 and 1933.
 They had two children before divorcing in 1946.
 He married a second time to Peggy Burleigh on 28 October 1949, and they had a daughter.

 Golfing career

 He was a member of the successful NSW golf team in the Men's Interstate Teams Matches in 1932, 1934, and 1937, and runners-up in 1935.
 He won his first major golf title in October 1934, the Australian Amateur at Royal Sydney.
 He won the New South Wales Amateur Championship in July 1936 at The Australian, and in 1937 he was runner-up to professional George Naismith at the Australian Open at The Australian.
 In 1938 McKay travelled to Britain as part of a four-man Australian team which included Harry Hattersley, Len Nettlefold and Mick Ryan.
 The team arrived in mid-May and played in The Amateur Championship at Troon.
 McKay won in the first two rounds, before being defeated in the third.
 The team played various matches in Britain, including at Stoke Poges where McKay hit a course record 66.
 He qualified for the 1938 Open Championship at Royal St George's, but in the first round he hit a disastrous 14 on the 14th hole, which put him out of contention for making the cut.